deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 **Does that give you hope?**

 HUGH: *“I guess.
-I mean… I’m only in this mess because of the Corti in the first place.
-That kinda makes it hard to trust them, you know?
-And I dunno if I like the idea of having my whole head taken apart to get this s••• out of me.”*
+I mean… I dunno if I like the idea of having my whole head taken apart to get this s••• out of me.”*

 MUSTAFA: *“Neither do I, but I like the idea of being a prisoner for the rest of my life even less.”*